• Skip to main content

 A cast iron pan full of fried onion rings.

 Thinly sliced and more like onion straws or onion strings, these easy onion rings are tasty cruciferous vegetables bathed in buttermilk and coated with a light dusting of flour.
 Then they are quickly pan-fried, which makes them extra crispy, and incredibly flavorful!
-Like my Fried Crab Claws, they are versatile and can also be served as an appetizer or side dish.
+Like my Fried Crab Claws, and Fried Oysters, they are versatile and can also be served as an appetizer or side dish.

 I can promise you that these tasty morsels will disappear right before your eyes, and well, there is no telling how many you will have to taste, just to make sure they are perfect!
 I mean, you wouldn’t want to serve anything to your family that hasn’t been taste-tested first.
 Right?